LeslyeCream/Lagom-Obsidian-Theme/README.md

 **The theme follows these core principles:**

-1. Avoid extreme minimalism—the UI should always be clear and recognizable.
+1. Avoid extreme minimalism.
+The UI should always be clear and recognizable.

 2. Make subtle, noticeable improvements that feel natural and don't distract from your work in Obsidian.